MChatzakis/MChatzakis.github.io/_pages/about.md

 <!--Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.-->

-I am a Computer Science MSc student at [EPFL](), and currently a research intern at [CEA, Paris](), where I work on topics of scalable time series similarity search for seismic data collections.
-I am particuratly interested for distributed time series similarity search and machine learning.
+I am a Computer Science MSc student at [EPFL](https://www.epfl.ch/en/), and currently a research intern at [CEA, Paris](https://www.cea.fr/), where I work on topics of scalable time series similarity search for seismic data collections.
+I am particurarly interested for distributed time series similarity search and machine learning.

 Before EPFL, I obtained by BSc from the Computer Science Department of University of Crete, where I graduated first in class in July 2022.

 <!--Put your address / P.O. box / other info right below your picture.
 You can also disable any of these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
 Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically.